Dr David Michael Berube

 Berube won the departmental Entman Award for Excellence in Communication Research in 2011 and the Graduate Teacher Award in Communication in 2014 and the college Scholar of the Year award in 2017.
 He has published over thirty articles, chapters, and book reviews since 2008.

-His current research interests include risk analysis and management especially its communication aspects, the role of fear in persuasion and public understanding of science, heuristics and public bias, communication of infectious diseases, and emerging science and technology communication, especially nanoscience, synthetic biology, and geo-engineering (especially mosquitoes).
+His current research interests include risk analysis and management especially its communication aspects, the role of fear in persuasion and public understanding of science, heuristics and public bias, communication of infectious diseases, and emerging science and technology communication, especially nanoscience, synthetic biology (especially mosquitoes), and biosurveillance using digital media.

-He teaches graduate courses in Social Media, Persuasion, Risk Communication, and Climate Change Community and an undergraduate course in Disaster Communication.
+He teaches graduate courses in Social Media Scholia, Persuasion, Risk Communication, Climate Change Communication, Disaster Communication, and Advanced Methods.

 Berube has been publishing articles in the social science of science over the last few years in journals including The Journal of Nanoparticle Research, Nanotoxicology, etc. He is the current coordinating editor for societal implications research for The Journal of Nanoparticle Research.
 He has found himself consulting extensively on social media protocols and public understanding of science and technlogy.